English expedition to Algiers (1620–1621): Background

+History

 Expedition

 On 27 November in the year 1620, Mansell arrived at Algiers with 20 ships and formally demanded that the Dey of Algiers surrender all of the English subjects and vessels they had.
 He also demanded the execution or capture of all of the pirates who had captured them.
 The Algerians pretended to show eagerness to comply with his demands and released some four-and-twenty captives.
 Mansell was aware that this was a small amount since the Algerians had captured 150 English vessels in the past six years, however he was not prepared to fight and sailed away.

 On 21 May, he returned to Algiers and three days later launched his attack.
 The English launched several fire ships against the pirate ships, with flames being seen shooting up in no less than seven places amongst their rigging.
 The English were low on ammunition and the Algerians took advantage of this, eventually driving off Mansell's fleet.